-- When closing the trunk lid, observe the following precautions: - · Take extra care to prevent your fingers etc. from being caught. - Do not place vour hand(s) between the rear spoiler and trunk lid when closing the trunk lid. - · To close the trunk lid, press the rear spoiler on either of the portions A. - Do not attach any accessories other than genuine parts to the trunk lid.
+- Make sure to press the trunk lid lightly on its outer surface. - Do not hold or push the rear wing when closing the trunk lid. - Do not attach any accessories other than genuine parts to the trunk lid.
 Such additional weight on the trunk lid may cause the lid to fall closed again after it is opened.

-Trunk lid damper stays
+■Trunk lid damper stays